-vi) Final and Intermediate Demands: This distinction is again based on the type of goods- final or intermediate.
+vi) Final and Intermediate Demands

+This distinction is again based on the type of goods- final or intermediate.
 The demand for semi-finished products, industrial raw materials and similar intermediate goods are all derived demands, i.e., induced by the demand for final goods.
 In the context of input-output models, such distinction is often employed.

-vii) Individual and Market Demands: This distinction is often employed by the economist to study the size of the buyers' demand, individual as well as collective.
+vii) Individual and Market Demands

+This distinction is often employed by the economist to study the size of the buyers' demand, individual as well as collective.
 A market is visited by different consumers, consumer differences depending on factors like income, age, sex etc. They all react differently to the prevailing market price of a commodity.
 For example, when the price is very high, a low-income buyer may not buy anything, though a high income buyer may buy something.
 In such a case, we may distinguish between the demand of an individual buyer and that of the market which is the market which is the aggregate of individuals.
+You may note that both individual and market demand schedules (and hence curves, when plotted) obey the law of demand.
+But the purchasing capacity varies between individuals.
+For example, A is a high income consumer, B is a middle-income consumer and C is in the low-income group.
+This information is useful for personalized service or target-group-planning as a part of sales strategy formulation.

-viii) Total Market and Segmented Market Demands: Different individual buyers together may represent a given market segment; and several market segments together may represent the total market.
+viii) Total Market and Segmented Market Demands

+This distinction is made mostly on the same lines as above.
+Different individual buyers together may represent a given market segment; and several market segments together may represent the total market.
 For example, the Hindustan Machine Tools may compute the demand for its watches in the home and foreign markets separately; and then aggregate them together to estimate the total market demand for its HMT watches.
 This distinction takes care of different patterns of buying behavior and consumers' preferences in different segments of the market.
-Such market segments may be defined in terms of criteria like location, age, sex, income, nationality, and so on x) Company and Industry Demands: An industry is the aggregate of firms (companies).
+Such market segments may be defined in terms of criteria like location, age, sex, income, nationality, and so on x) Company and Industry Demands demand for engineers by the industry as a whole, which is an example of demand for an input.
+You can appreciate that the determinants of a company's demand may not always be the same as those of an industry's.
+The inter-firm differences with regard to technology, product quality, financial position, market (demand) share, market leadership and competitiveness- all these are possible explanatory factors.
+In fact, a clear understanding of the relation between company and industry demands necessitates an understanding of different market structures.

+An industry is the aggregate of firms (companies).
 Thus the Company's demand is similar to an individual demand, whereas the industry's demand is similar to aggregated total demand.
 You may examine this distinction from the standpoint of both output and input.